-Montana is fun to visit.
-This Web site will help you plan your trip.
+Montana is tops for tourists.
+Get ready for Montana by reading this Web site.
+It’s so, planning your vacation is half the fun of getting there.
 Discover attractions and things to do.
 Find hotels and much more in Montana.
 Enjoy!

 Montana has spectacular mountains, vast prairie lands, and beautiful forests.
 Wild rivers and streams are filled with rainbow trout and other fishes.
 An abundance of elk, antelope, and other wildlife are found in Montana.

 Before the West was settled by people of European decent, many Indian tribes called the region that was later to become Montana their home.
 The Indians enjoyed and lived off the fruits of the land, especially buffalo.
 Today about 64,000 Indians live and flourish in Montana.

 Shortly after the famous Lewis and Clark Expedition, 1804-1806, mountain men and prospectors arrived to seek riches.
 Later, homesteaders settled the land.
 Homesteaders lived in log cabins.
 In the 1870s, large cattle ranches developed thoughout many areas in Montana Territory.

 Montana became a state in 1889.
 With a current population of 902,195 people in a land area of 147,000 square miles, Montana is sparsely populated.
 So there’s plenty of room to roam, in the countryside and in the cities.
 Visitors marvel at Montana’s beautiful, unspoiled landscape.

 Eastern Montana is an area of vast rolling plains.
 Grasslands with few trees dominate the landscape.
 Huge wheat farms and cattle ranches are common in eastern Montana.

 In central Montana, the plains are dotted with small mountain ranges.Cattle ranching is a way of life.
 Mule deer and antelope roam the prairies throughout eastern and central Montana.